SomeLazyGamer/flipwitch_tracker/README.md

 Some things I want to add in the future include:
 * Improve Logic
 * Refining the Item Tracker
-* ~~ Implement autotracking with use of an upcoming Archipelago implementation of the game ~~ (Finished!
+* <s>Implement autotracking with use of an upcoming Archipelago implementation of the game</s> (Finished!
 Next release will feature AP Autotracking, which will release alongside the APWorld/Game Mod.)
 * Wack any bugs with muh magic wand